wyntonfranklin/purdm-web-app/README.md

 **Do the above otherwise the application would not work correctly**

+## Quick start

+You can easily get started by spinning up a droplet.
+To learn more click [here](https://marketplace.digitalocean.com/apps/purdm).

 ### Your own PURDM Domain
 If you need a PURDM domain to point to your server we can point it for you.
 Use this form [here](https://forms.gle/qThfHMoKHAdgafKs8) to submit your application.